Ibrahim Al-Jedi

-Ibrahim Khaled H. Al-Jedi (إبراهيم الجدي; born 28 May 2004) is a Jordanian professional footballer who plays as a defensive midfielder for Jordanian Pro League side Al-Salt and Jordan U-23.
+Ibrahim Khaled H. Al-Jedi (إبراهيم الجدي; born 28 May 2004) is a Jordanian professional footballer who plays as a defensive midfielder for Jordanian Pro League side Al-Salt.

 Club career

 Al-Salt

 He began his senior career with Al-Salt during the 2024-25 Jordanian Pro League season.
 He was a part of title-winning Al-Salt team when they lifted the 2024 Jordan Shield Cup that season.

 International career

 Al-Jedi is a youth international for Jordan, having first represented the Jordanian under-16 team.

 On 16 March 2025, Al-Jedi was called up to the Jordan U-23 team for the 2025 WAFF U-23 Championship held in Oman.